Cobbler (v3.3.7) Windows Deployment Guide

 • Tried with and without “Virtual Machine Platform” and “Windows Hypervisor Platform” Windows Features installed/enabled.

-3. start-net.cmd issue
+4. start-net.cmd issue

 • The smb linux service used to host the installation files for the PXE client on the Cobbler server would be unresponsive during some installations, primarily when running the startnet.cmd script on the PXE client to start Windows Setup, which caused the installation to stall and error-out occasionally.

-• After reading through the manpage (man smb.conf) and trying several different configurations the problem persisted; make the following edit to the startnet.template file to account for this occasional unresponsiveness/lag from the SMB server when booting into setup by first probing the SMB share until it responds.
+• Make the following edit to the startnet.template file to account for this occasional unresponsiveness/lag from the SMB server by first enumerating the SMB share until it responds.

 CMD=$(echo 'dir \$distros_dir || GOTO wno20' | unix2dos)